-THE NEXT THREE DECONSTRUCTED CASES USED AS EXAMPLES OF ESSAY QUESTIONS
+THESE THREE DECONSTRUCTED CASES ARE EXAMPLES OF APPROACHING THE ESSAY QUESTIONS

-The Johansson case, with the scenario laid out without highlighting and then given a second time with the highlighting, simply takes up presentation time.
+To go through the cases presented in the Workshop in the same format as the Johansson case (with the scenario laid out without highlighting and then given a second time with the highlighting), simply takes up presentation time.
 It also had two styles of response or answers, bullet points and paragraphs and the word count for each, respectively.
 It is useful, however, to see the steps involved.

 We will go through the Lionsgate case the same way.

 In the interest of time (remember, "Time is of the Essence"), two other cases presented here will be highlighted as we go along from the beginning: Moose and Sebastian Riser.
 Having gone through the thought process and the methodology for addressing and answering an essay question twice, you should be familiar with your own system for processing the reading and considering answers as you read.

-ETHICAL AND PROFESSIONAL STANDARDS - APPLICATION OF THE CODE AND STANDARDS: LEVEL III - LIONSGATE LIMITED & BANK OF AUSTRALIA CASE: TONY HILL AND TEAM (V6, LM 3: Pages 227-232; Case continues Pages 232-238)
+ETHICAL AND PROFESSIONAL STANDARDS - APPLICATION OF THE CODE AND STANDARDS: LEVEL III - LIONSGATE LIMITED & BANK OF AUSTRALIA CASE: TONY HILL AND TEAM (V5, LM 3: Pages 234-239)